video-dev/hls.js/docs/API.md

 - `Hls.Events.CUES_PARSED` - When `renderTextTracksNatively` is `false`, this event will fire when new captions or subtitle cues are parsed.
   - data: { type, cues, track } }

-## Loader Composition
+## Creating a Custom Loader

-You can export internal loader definition for your own implementation via static getter `Hls.DefaultConfig.loader`.
+You can extend the internal loader definition for your own implementation via the static getter `Hls.DefaultConfig.loader`.

 Example: